 The euroCRIS Board is responsible for the strategy, policy and management of the organisation.
-It has an international composition and consists of a President, a Secretary, a Treasurer and seven other members.
+It has an international composition and consists of a President, a Secretary, a Treasurer and eight other members.
 The term of office for the Board is two years: both acting Board members and regular members of euroCRIS can put their candidacy for (re)election in the biennial election process, which takes place by means of online voting.
 The composition of the current euroCRIS Board (2023-2024) is as follows:

 Pablo has been a Board member since 2013.
 Since 2018 he serves as Technical Secretary.
 His institutional affiliation is the University of Strathclyde in Glasgow, where he works as Open Access Advocacy Librarian.
 Within the Board Pablo's main activities are coordination and CRIS dissemination, as part of which he leads the maintenance of the euroCRIS institutional repository.
 Pablo also manages the organisation website and the Directory of Research Information Systems (DRIS).

 Sebastian joined the Board in 2021.
 As Head of Division for Research Information Management and Research Reporting at Westfälische Wilhelms-Universität Münster (WWUM), he is responsible for the collection, curation, and quality assurance of metadata about the research activities performed and outputs produced by the whole university.
 Sebastian is the spokesperson for the German CRIS working group of the DINI (German Initiative of Network Information) and he's also a member of the euroCRIS Technical Committee for Interoperability and Standards (TCIS).

 Jan has been a Board member since 2013.
 Between 1996 and 2016, Jan was the leader of the team that created and maintained the first generation of the national CRIS in Czechia (IS VaVaI).
 Since 2016 he works as research information system analyst at the Czech Technical University in Prague.
 Since 2011 he teaches at the Institute of Information Studies and Librarianship of the Charles University in Prague.
 Jan’s background is in applied mathematics.
 Jan has been elected by the Board as the new euroCRIS President for the term 2023/24.